 2. The Potassium Permanganate Foot Bath

 This is probably one of the most potent foot soaks out there.
-Permanganate of Potash, also known as KMn04 or Potassium Permanganate packs potent fungi and bacteria killing chemicals to help get rid of foot odor.
+Permanganate of Potash, also known as KMn04 or Potassium Permanganate packs potent fungi and bacteria-killing chemicals to help get rid of smelly feet.

-For soaking, add a table spoon of potassium permanganate to one quart of water.
-The mix turns dark purple and then you get to kick back and soak up for about 30 minutes.
+For soaking, add a tablespoon of potassium permanganate to one quart of water.
+The mix turns dark purple, and then just kick back and soak for about 30 minutes.

-F.Y.I potassium permanganate foot soaks can (and probably will) make your toenails and calluses turn brown, this however is totally harmless and will fade away soon.
+Important side note: Potassium permanganate foot soaks can make your toenails and calluses turn brown, this, however, is totally harmless and will fade away soon.

 3. The Apple Cider Vinegar Soak

-Apple Cider Vinegar seems to be heaven sent and cures just about anything, from aiding in weight loss, relieving allergies and clearing up sinusitis, this golden liquid also tackles stinky feet.
-Apple cider vinegar helps kill bacteria and also dries up excessive sweat, the main causes for foot odor, and we love it because it’s cheap and super effective.
+Apple Cider Vinegar seems to be heaven-sent and cures just about anything, from aiding in weight loss, relieving allergies, and clearing up sinusitis, this golden liquid also tackles stinky feet.
+Apple cider vinegar helps kill bacteria and dries up excessive sweat, the leading causes of smelly feet.
+But, we also love it because it’s cheap and super effective.

-For soaking, add ½ a cup of apple cider vinegar to a quart of lukewarm water and soak up for around 20 minutes, doing it twice weekly to get the best results.
+For soaking, add ½ a cup of apple cider vinegar to a quart of lukewarm water and soak up for around 20 minutes.
+Doing this twice-weekly will get the best results.